tc39/proposal-record-tuple/README.md

 We've talked with the Readonly Collections champions, and both groups agree that these are complements:
 - Readonly collections are shallowly immutable and may point to objects; they may be mutated during construction, and read-only views of mutating objects are supported.
-- Records and Tuples are deeply immutable and consist just of primitives.
+- Records and Tuples are deeply immutable and consist only of primitives.

 Neither one is a subset of the other in terms of functionality.
 At best, they are parallel, just like each proposal is parallel to other collection types in the language.